 Why Blocking Spam Texts with Default Call Blocking Won’t Work

-Here are the steps you will see to block spam texts on your Apple iPhone:
+Here are the steps you need to take in order to block spam texts on your iPhone:

 - Access “Messages”

 - Tap on the message from the spammer

 - Select “Details” under the “i” icon on the top right of the screen

 - At the bottom of the screen, select “Block Caller”

 Notice anything wrong with this solution?
 If you thought about caller ID spoofing, then you’re right!

 Because a scammer is likely to text you from a spoofed number, blocking a phone number following the above steps will NOT stop the spammer from texting you again or help your spam text problem.
 It will merely block that one phone number, and the flood of spam texts will keep coming.

 The same goes for Android.